bazeltools/bazel-deps/README.md

   output_base`)
 * namePrefix: a string added to the generated workspace names, to avoid conflicts.
 The external repository names and binding targets of each dependency are prefixed.
+* strictVisibility: this is enabled by default, when enabled a target must be explicitly declared in the `dependencies.yaml` file or it will not be visible to the rest of the workspace.
+If it is set to `false` all targets will be generated with `public` visibility.
 * licenses: a set of strings added a licenses rule to each generated bazel target.
 Required by bazel if your build targets are under third_party/
 * resolverType: the string aether or coursier. `aether` is the default, but it is slower and seems